 1. What “Spontaneous” Means in This Framework

-Spontaneous does not mean random.
+“Spontaneous” does not mean random.

 It means:

-- Not triggered by an external cause
+- not triggered by an external cause

-- Arising from the nature of the field itself
+- arising within the field itself

-So spontaneous frictions can occur:
+Spontaneous frictions can occur:

 - simultaneously

-This is the earliest generator of emergence.
+This is the earliest emergence of interaction.

 2. Why Friction is Fundamental

-Without friction, nothing could differentiate.
+Without friction, nothing differentiates.

-No contrast, no pattern, no direction, no development.
+No contrast, no variation, no development.

-Friction creates
+Friction introduces:

 - variation